 - Are you willing to let go of your views on consequences to make your relationship with your foster child a priority?

 - How will you respond if your plan for the day gets unexpectedly changed due to your foster child’s needs or behaviors?

 - Do you have a boss who will be understanding of your family life that includes stress, many appointments, phone calls at work, leaving for emergencies, etc.?

-- Will you be open to therapists and foster professionals telling you to try a way of parenting that is different than what you experienced as a child or how you may have parented other children?
+- Are you open to therapists and foster care professionals suggesting new ways of parenting that differ from what you experienced as a child, or how you may have parented other children?

 - How would you describe your level of patience when children exhibit challenging behavior?

 - How do you handle a stressful day at work or confrontation with a family member or friend?

 - What do you do each day to maintain balance?

 - How good are you at forgiving yourself and others?